solana-foundation/developer-content/docs/toolkit/getting-started.md

 sidebarSortOrder: 1
 sidebarLabel: Getting Started
 title: Getting Started with the Solana Toolkit
-description: "How to set up the Solana Tool kit and CLI"
+description: "How to set up the Solana Toolkit and install the Solana CLI"
 keywords:
   - solana toolkit
   - smart contract development